comp110-lytle/comp110/site/team/documentation/guides/shift_leads.md

 ## Before your shift:

-Check Shift Overflow and verify you are the Shift Lead before your shift starts.
+Check Homebase and verify you are the Shift Lead before your shift starts.
 As people swap in and out of shifts someone may have superseded you as the Shift Lead.

 ## At the beginning of your shift: